How to Use This Toolkit

 Toolkit Components

-Making Nature’s City synthesizes global research into a science-based approach for supporting nature in cities.
-The framework identifies seven elements that work together to maximize biodiversity.
+The strategies to Make Nature’s City synthesize global research into a science-based approach for supporting nature in cities.
+The resulting Urban Biodiversity Framework identifies seven landscape elements that work together to maximize biodiversity.
+Here you can learn about the framework and how to apply it to generate both biodiversity and human health outcomes at three scales of intervention: urban planning, site design, and detailed design.

 Precedents